-But the main limitation of that research is they filter out higher uncertainty values by grouping them altogether that means suppresses the values for decision making when uncertainties are high.
-Due to this higher uncertainty elimination behavior the designers need to carefully consider if this representation is suitable and desirable for certain system.
+But the main limitation of that research is they filter out higher uncertainty values by grouping them altogether which suppresses the values for decision making when uncertainties are high.
+Due to this higher uncertainty elimination aspect the designers need to carefully consider if this representation is suitable and desirable for certain systems.
 Another limitation is, since both uncertainty and value are represented by a single color, the perceptual non-separability of color channels are well-known, and which requires the concept of a limited “budget” of distinguishable marks.
-To achieve the limited budget criteria, it necessitates to quantize the data.
+To achieve the limited budget criteria, it necessitates one to quantize the data.
 Due to the data quantization, uncertainty visualisation for continuous (or all discrete) values are not possible with limited color budgets.